-You can use cascading deletes for most deletes, including deletes on selfreferencing and cyclic queries.
-The only exception is correlated subqueries.
-In correlated subqueries, the subquery (or inner SELECT) is correlated when the value it produces depends on a value produced by the outer SELECT statement that contains it.
+You can use cascading deletes for most deletes, including deletes on self-referencing and cyclic queries.
+The only exception is correlated subqueries, which are nested SELECT statements in which the value that the subquery (or inner SELECT) produces depends on a value produced by the outer SELECT statement that contains it.
 If you have implemented cascading deletes, you cannot write deletes that use a child table in the correlated subquery.
 You receive an error when you attempt to delete from a correlated subquery.